-If Basic authentication will be used to access the Keyfactor Command Management Portal, the Logi Analytics Platform uses a service account to allow Logi to connect to Keyfactor Command via the Keyfactor API to display the dashboard information.
-This service account is not required if integrated Windows authentication will be used for the Management Portal.
-The Keyfactor Command analytics application for dashboard and reporting uses an application pool under IIS to operate.
-This application pool runs in the context of an Active Directory service account.
-This role is collocated with the Management Portal; a separate service account for this role is not needed as a single application pool will be used for both.
+The Logi Analytics Platform uses a service account to allow Logi to connect to Keyfactor Command via the Keyfactor API to display the dashboard information.
+This uses an application pool under IIS to operate.
+The application pool runs in the context of an Active Directory or local service account.
+A separate application pool is needed for this service, though the same service account may be used for both.